yvelikova/axway-open-docs/content/en/docs/apigw_oauth/oauth_flows/oauth_flows_user_agent.md

 ---
 title: Implicit grant (or user agent) flow
-linkTitle: Implicit grant (or user agent) flow
+linkTitle: Implicit grant
 weight: 30
 date: 2019-11-18
 description: The implicit grant (user agent) authentication flow is used by client applications (consumers) residing on the user's device.
+---

 This can be implemented in a browser using a scripting language such as JavaScript, or from a mobile device, or a desktop application.
 These consumers cannot keep the client secret confidential (application password or private key).
----

 The user agent flow is as follows: